primeobsession/opengraph-io-php/README.md

 # [Opengraph.io php](https://github.com/primeobsession/opengraph-io-php)

-Opengraph-io-php package is a wrapper on [opengraph.io](https://www.opengraph.io/) API, especially build for modern **PHP** projects which is using [Composer](https://getcomposer.org) as package and dependency management.
+Opengraph-io-php package is a wrapper on [opengraph.io](https://www.opengraph.io/) API, especially built for modern **PHP** projects which is using [Composer](https://getcomposer.org) as package and dependency management.

+## Getting Started

+[OpenGraph.io](https://www.opengraph.io/) client library for PHP.
+Given a URL, the client will make a HTTP request to OpenGraph.io which will scrape the site for OpenGraph tags.
+If tags exist the tags will be returned to you.

+Often times the appropriate tags will not exist and this is where OpenGraph.io shines.
+It will infer what the OpenGraph tags probably would be an return them to you as ```hybridGraph```.

+The ```hybridGraph``` results will always default to any OpenGraph tags that were found on the page.
+If only some tags were found, or none were, the missing tags will be inferred from the content on the page.

+For most uses, the OpenGraph.io API is free.
+To get a free forever key, signup at [OpenGraph.io](https://www.opengraph.io/).

+If you end up having very heavy useage, the vast majority of projects will be totally covered using one of our inexpensive plans.
+Dedicated plans are also available upon request.

 ## Installation